Ruthvik9/IDD-PeD/README.md

 #### Training and Testing
-3. Run the following script to train and test the intention prediction model:
+3. To train and test all the models:
 ```bash
 bash run_all_on_iddped.sh
 ```